chinezbrun/pytes_serial/README.md

 ### PYTES E-BOX 48100R / PYLONTECH to Home Assistant / MariaDB
 Program is reading RS232 serial port of PYTES and PYLONTECH LiFePo4 batteries.

 ### How does this software work?
- "pwr" commands is used.
+ "pwr" and "bat" commands are used.
 Program reads serial port with a specific freqvency, parsing the data and saving a JSON file that can be used in further automation.

-Optional, there is the possibility to save data to MariaDB database or to send them via MQTT.
+Configurable OPTIONS:
+- record data to MariaDB
+- send data via MQTT
-There is possiblity (v0.5.0+) to have cells monitoring when power_events, battery_events or system faults occured ([v0.5_changes_details](/docs/v0.5_changes_details.txt)).
+- events monitoring - when power_events, battery_events or system faults occured a log file is created with cells details  [v0.5_changes_details](/docs/v0.5_changes_details.txt))
+- cell monitoring - read cells details for all batteries in bank

 These options can be activated / dezactivated in configuration file (pytes_serial.cfg)